IBAN Decoder & Validator

 Latest Articles

-French IBANs are 27 characters and include a 5-digit bank code, 5-digit branch code, and 11-character account identifier.
-Here is the full breakdown.
+Austrian IBANs are 20 characters and include a 5-digit bank code and 11-digit account number.
+Austria is a founding SEPA member.